 Restrictions, limitations and discouragement.
 After reading this week’s news, popping to the beaches of a tiny Japanese island sounds like an excellent idea.

-The aggressive behaviour of an Irish pair has forced the pilot of a Ryanair plane to unexpectedly divert.
+The aggressive behavior of an Irish pair has forced the pilot of a Ryanair plane to unexpectedly divert.

 The flight from Alicante to Dublin had to make an unscheduled stop in Santander on Wednesday.